freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/data-science-tools/scikit/index.md

 title: scikit-learn
 ---
 ## Scikit-learn
 Scikit-learn is an open source machine learning library build for python programming language.
 Scikit-learn is simple to use and comes up with a range of supervised and unsupervised machine learning algorithm.
-Scikit-learn was developed by David Cournapeau as a part of his <a href='https://en.wikipedia.org/wiki/Google_Summer_of_Code' target='_blank' rel='nofollow'>Google Summer of Code</a> project.
+This library was developed by David Cournapeau as a part of his <a href='https://en.wikipedia.org/wiki/Google_Summer_of_Code' target='_blank' rel='nofollow'>Google Summer of Code</a> project.
 <p>For more information visit the <a href='http://scikit-learn.org/stable/' target='_blank' rel='nofollow'>Scikit-learn Website</a>, <a href='https://github.com/scikit-learn/scikit-learn' target='_blank' rel='nofollow'>Scikit-learn Github Repository</a>.